pdops/Docker-Wordpress-deployable-server/Docker/Deployable-Wordpress-server/DeployableWordpress.md

 # Projects
-## Local deploayable Wordpress website with a mysql database.
+## Local deploayable Wordpress website with a MySQL database.

 **1. Clone the git file**
 ```